piramonpan/nwhacks2025/README.md

 # nwhacks2025

 ## Developers
-Zoe __, Karanveer, Jun He, Pan Tisapramotkul
+Zoe van de Vegte, Karanveer Buttar, Jun He Cui, Pan Tisapramotkul

 ## Description
 <p> An VSExtension chatbot that acts as a teacher that help automatically debug error codes from terminal output.
 It will explain and guide you to the right answer.
 Learn while you debug! </p>